scoliosis Treatment in Turkey.

 - Changes in the appearance or texture of the skin covering the spine (dimples, hairy spots, color abnormalities)

 - The whole body is tilted to one side due to the curvature of the spine

-- computerized tomography (CT) scanCT or CAT): It can show the shape and size of the spinal canal, its contents and surrounding structures.
-He is considered very good at photographing skeletons.
+- computerized tomography (CT) scanCT or CAT): It can show the shape and size of the spinal canal and its contents and surrounding structures, is very good at imaging skeletal structures.